 Guest Post from the Ask an Engineer series, published by MIT’s School of Engineering

-Authored by Sarah Jensen.
-Thanks to Jonathan from Atlanta, Georgia, for this question.
+Authored by Mark Dwortzan, this Ask an Engineer was originally published on September 29, 2009.
+Thanks to Brian LeFloch of Hopewell Junction, NY, for his question.
 Visit the MIT School of Engineering’s Ask an Engineer site for answers to more of your questions.